Miss Pru DJ

 Prudence Sebalo (born 16 April 1985), is a South African DJ and record producer prominently known under the alias of Miss Pru DJ (or simply Miss Pru).
 She gained recognition subsequent to the release of her single "Ameni" with guest appearances from Sjava, Emtee, Saudi, A-Reece, Fifi Cooper and B3nchmarQ.

 She signed a recording deal with Ambitiouz Entertainment in 2015 and made her departure after 7 years in late 2022.

-In 2021 Miss Pru became the first female DJ to take home a SAMA award.
+"Price to Pay" together with Blaq Diamond and Malome Vector was released on 8 May 2020.
+The song was certified double platinum in South Africa.
+In addition, the song won Music Video of the Year at the 26th Ceremony of South African Music Awards.

+Her debut studio album Bavumile, was released on 24 August 2023.

+Departing from her hip hop genre, Bavumile introduced her to amapiano.
+It was supported by one single "Khetha Wena".